Heritage Crafts

 Issues affecting the viability

-• Market issues: There is an upsurge in knitting and weaving and there are a number of small multinational suppliers of spinning and weaving equipment that meet the demand.
+• Market issues: There is an upsurge in knitting and weaving and there are a number of small international suppliers of spinning and weaving equipment that meet the demand.
 These companies tend to use modern materials and high end equipment to make an acceptable product at a competitive price.

 Support organisations